NCAR/rechunk_retro_nwm_v21/README_code.md

 This is the python script which converts a given type to a single zarr file.
 It checks if the output file already exists, and if it does it then knows to start from the end of the existing output to continue the rechunking.

+### `type_to_zarr_fix.py`
+This file is not present in every type.
+This is the script that fixes a failed write on the current/latest chunk while it was being appended.
+It's largely redundant with `type_to_zarr.py` and the codes have not been consolidated.